orkes-io/docs/blog/2022-02-10-OurFirst-Meetup.md

 In the meantime - don't forget to [Star the Conductor repository](https://github.com/Netflix/conductor/).

-For the latest udpates on Conductor and Orkes, subscribe to our [YouTube channel](https://www.youtube.com/channel/UCI7sk4DD6F6r9CWg9gHRlVg), and follow us on [Twitter](https://twitter.com/orkesio).
+For the latest updates on Conductor and Orkes, please subscribe to our [YouTube channel](https://www.youtube.com/channel/UCI7sk4DD6F6r9CWg9gHRlVg), and follow us on [Twitter](https://twitter.com/orkesio).